Rank Math’s SEO score and Content AI score might look similar in the first instance, but they are fundamentally different in what they convey.

 2 What is Content AI Score?

 Rank Math’s new Content AI can help you research keywords and gives intelligent suggestions for focus keyword optimization.
-You can get started by enabling the Content AI module from Rank Math > Dashboard > Modules.
+You can get started by enabling the Content AI module from WordPress Dashboard → Rank Math SEO.

 Once enabled, you can access & research for keywords with our Content AI right inside Rank Math’s Metabox.
 We’ve got a dedicated knowledgebase article to help you use Content AI for researching keywords.